 An employee who expects to be absent or tardy for any reason must notify email@example.com and/or his or her supervisor before the beginning of the scheduled work day.
 Messages are acceptable.
 The employee should report the cause of the absence and reasonably predict when he or she will resume work.
 If an employee must leave work for any reason before the end of the scheduled workday, he or she likewise must give advance notice to his or her supervisor.

-See Chapter 7 for a discussion of the Firm’s policies regarding Time Off.
 The Firm reserves the right to request a health-care provider’s certification in cases where an employee is absent because of illness or injury.

 Excessive absenteeism or tardiness for any reason may result in disciplinary action, up to and including termination of employment.
 An employee’s failure to report to work for three consecutive days without contacting his or her supervisor will be considered job abandonment and will result in termination of employment.
 Unless additional time off has been requested and granted, employment will terminate automatically if an employee is absent from work for more than 30 consecutive calendar days.

 Non-exempt employees must keep weekly time sheets showing time “in” and time “out,” with a tally of daily/weekly hours worked.
 The time sheets are to be turned in on a semi-monthly basis to the Firm Administrator.

 Creedon PLLC employees are on a semi-monthly pay schedule, paid “current” the 15th and last day of the month.
 Should payday fall on a weekend or a recognized holiday in which the company is officially closed, you will be paid on the last working day prior to the scheduled holiday.